bagnaram/bagnaram.github.io/_posts/2020-06-20-nix-enlightenment.md

 piece of software.
 It is one of the earliest desktop envionments for the Linux desktop.
 It has gone through various iterations, and even experienced a fork at version 16.
-It has a very colorful history and helped to shape what desktops could do with its compositing window manager.
-There are many outragous screenshots of highly customized desktops that may very well have been more over-the-top visuals than anything.
-However, this demonstration carried Enlightenment into its relatively niche yet powerful space it finds itself in today.
+It has a very colorful history and helped to shape what desktops could do, using its compositing window manager.
+There are many outragous screenshots of highly customized desktops that may have been more over-the-top in visuals than usability!
+However, this demonstration carried Enlightenment into its relatively niche yet passionate space it finds itself in today.

 <img src="/img/enlightenment-02.jpg" alt="E16" class="inline"/>
 E16 in its hay-day

+Don't worry, I am installing E24, released in early June 2020.
 Enlightenment can be described as a full feature environment with many bells and whistles while being visually appealing.
 However, it doesn't carry the burden of dependencies and heavy memory usage.

 Now I have been using I3 as a tiling window manager on Arch Linux for some time